-Following its hugely successful first three years, the BFI London Film Festival in partnership with American Express® is proud to see the continuation, with the BFI and LFF’s Official Time Partner IWC Schaffhausen, of its Bursary Award to support exceptional new and emerging UK filmmakers.
+Following its hugely successful first four years, the BFI London Film Festival in partnership with American Express® is proud to see the continuation, with the BFI and LFF’s Official Time Partner IWC Schaffhausen, of its Bursary Award to support exceptional new and emerging UK filmmakers.
 The IWC Schaffhausen Filmmaker Bursary Award in association with the BFI will benefit an outstanding British writer, director, or writer/director whose first or second fiction feature film premieres at the BFI London Film Festival and is designed to give the UK’s brightest and best up-and-coming filmmakers the gift of time — a crucial element in the creative process.

 British-based first or second time directors or writers of fiction feature films which are otherwise eligible and which are entered through open submissions or entered by a sales or distribution partner will have the opportunity to formally submit an application for the IWC Schaffhausen Filmmaker Bursary Award after the film is invited to the Festival.